Michael Vandenburg, Dean of Libraries

 In her current role, Janice manages the complex budgets of the Dalhousie Libraries.
 She also maintains the facilities of the Dalhousie Libraries (coordinates repair and renovation projects); coordinates personnel administration, manages the office of the University Librarian, and coordinates the collection and submission of statistics to the Canadian Association of Research Libraries. email@example.com

-Sarah Stevenson, Associate Dean Planning and Head Killam Memorial Library
+Sarah Stevenson, Associate Dean Archives, Records Management, and Special Collections; Head, Killam Memorial Library

 Sarah graduated from Dal's MLIS program in 2001 and started in a tenure-track position with the Dal Libraries that same year as a science librarian.
-In addition to being Associate Dean Planning & Head of the Killam Library, she is also the subject liaison for Chemistry, Mathematics & Statistics, Marine Management, Resource & Environmental Studies, and Physics & Atmospheric Sciences.
+In addition to being Associate Dean Archives, Records Management & Special Collections; & Head of the Killam Library, she is also the subject liaison for Chemistry, Mathematics & Statistics, Marine Management, Resource & Environmental Studies, and Physics & Atmospheric Sciences.

-Sarah has contributed to the success of Dal Libraries in numerous ways, including being publisher of Libraries’ website (2009–2016) and co-chair of Libraries’ website renewal project 2015-2016; being an MLIS Killam Intern supervisor, and participating in the Professional Partner mentoring programme in SIM.
-She is currently a member of the Faculty of Science Council.
+Sarah has contributed to the success of Dal Libraries in numerous ways, including being publisher of Libraries’ website (2009–2016) and co-chair of Libraries’ website renewal project 2015-2016; chair of Library Council 2020-2021, co-chair of the Libraries Strategic Planning working group (2021-2022), being an MLIS Killam Intern supervisor, and participating in the Professional Partner mentoring programme in SIM.
+She is also a member of the Scholarly Resources Management Group for the Libraries.
+She is currently a non-voting member of the Faculty of Science Council and attends the FASS Faculty meetings.

 She also holds a BSc (Chemistry) from the University of New Brunswick and completed the University of King’s College Foundation Year Programme.
 She worked for Diagnostic Chemicals Ltd (now Sekisui Diagnostics) in Charlottetown as a chemist for 9 years.